6 Reasons to Get a Mammogram

 And when cancer is detected when it’s still contained in the breast, the survival rate is 99%, according to the American Cancer Society.

-While it’s important to practice self-exams, there are sometimes cases where no changes are seen until a sizable lump is formed.
+While practicing self-exams is crucial, there are instances when no changes become apparent until a substantial lump has formed.
 And by the time this occurs, breast cancer can spread and become harder to treat.

 Mammograms work by observing changes in breast tissue, and this means that they can detect cancer long before you or your physician might find a lump in your breast.

 As you age, your risk of developing breast cancer increases.
-This is why mammograms are recommended on a yearly basis, especially after the age of 40.
+That's why doctors recommend yearly mammograms, especially after turning 40.

 There are other factors can increase your risk as well, including: